vahidf91/PortChecker/README.md

 # PortChecker
-A simple shell script to check occupied ports by the other processes
+This script is a simple shell script to check occupied ports by the other processes.